DylanPiercey/tusk/README.md

 * Designed for immutable data.
 * No extra "data-react-id" attributes.
 * No random span's inserted into DOM.
+* Supports full page rendering.
+* Renders onto an element, instead of into.
 * Supports JSX.

 # Installation